Table of contents

 1) Manual Process

 In this standard data science technique, you experiment and iterate at the beginning of deploying machine learning.
 Each process step, like data preparation, model training, and testing, is done manually.
-MLOps tools like Jupyter Notebooks are used to handle data quickly.
+MLOps tools like Jupyter Notebooks handle data quickly.
 However, using the manual process increases the risk of model failure in the real world.

 2) ML Pipeline Automation